gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.GetAppStaffsParam.md

 > `optional` **orderIncent**: `boolean`

-- This is a boolean value.
-Select `true` to retrieve the staff members eligible for getting incentives on orders.
+- Select `true` to retrieve the staff members eligible for getting incentives on orders.

 ***